kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 coredns-5644d7b6d9-kzpjj   1/1     Running   0          4h45m
 ```

 These coredns pods that are responsible for maintaining all the DNS entries and providing the DNS lookup service.
+If coredns receives a nslookup request for a dns entry it has no knowledge of, such as doing an nslookup for google.com, then coredns will forward that request on to one of the internet's public dns servers, and then feedback that response back.

 That's it for this video.
 I'll see you in the next one.